-Alina Novak’s complaint had a familiar ring to it.
+Alina Novak’s complaint had a familiar ring of bait-and-switch to it.
 While she was searching for an inexpensive round-trip ticket from Toronto to Fort Lauderdale, Fla., on TripAdvisor.com, she stumbled upon a $177 airfare.

-But when she clicked on the “buy” button, TripAdvisor redirected her to an online travel agency called FlightHub.com, which required her to enter her credit card information.
-Then, just before processing her transaction, it delivered some bad news: The low price she’d been shown wasn’t available, but she could have a ticket on the same flight for $393.
+But when she clicked on the “buy” button, TripAdvisor redirected her to an online travel agency called FlightHub.com.
+It required her to enter her credit card information.
+Then, just before she processed her transaction, it delivered some bad news.
+It wasn’t available at the low price she’d been shown.
+She could have a ticket on the same flight for $393.

 “To quote a much higher price after a purchase is fraudulent,” she adds.
 “Why such a discrepancy?”